Self Driving Car Insurance Self Driving Car Insurance

 Level 3: Conditional Automation

-In this stage, vehicles are able to drive themselves on highways in certain driving conditions.
-While the car is in control, the driver is still required to be ready to take over if necessary.
+When cars are at the level of conditional automation, they can drive themselves on highways in ideal driving conditions.
+Even if the vehicle is under control, the driver should always be alert to take control if necessary.

 Level 4: High Automation